int128/gradle-ssh-plugin/README.md

 #### Execution settings

 These methods accept following settings as map:
-  * `pty: true` - Requests PTY allocation. e.g. sudo interaction.
-Default is `pty: false`.
-This setting is ignored for a shell operation.
+  * `pty` - Requests PTY allocation if true.
+Default is false.
+Only valid for command execution.
-  * `logging: false` - Turns off logging of standard output and error. e.g. hiding credential.
-Default is `logging: true`.
+  * `logging` -  Turns off logging of standard output and error if false. e.g. hiding credential.
+Default is true.

 Other settings are still available (directly passed to JSch) but will not be supported in v0.3.0.